dunamismax/scryfall-discord-bot/README.md

 !black lotus; lightning bolt; the one ring; sol ring

 # Up to 10 per request; sent in grids of 4

+# Showcase example (copy/paste)
+!black lotus frame:1993; the one ring e:ltr is:foil border:borderless; sol ring is:textless; lightning bolt is:fullart
 ```

 ### Advanced Filtering